- Maintenance Services

 For specifics on what goes in each receptacle, refer to the sign above each receptable at the Waste Watcher station.
 For more information on the Metro Vancouver Organics Ban, click here.

-Touchscreens and Energy Monitoring Dashboards are Live!
+Touchscreens and Energy Monitoring Dashboards

 For some time now, touchscreens and programming of the energy monitoring dashboards have been in place near the main entrance of all District sites.
 For more information on this initiative, click here.